iamaldren/MessagingAPI/README.md

 X-User is the current user using the system.

-The endpoint will return an `HTTP Status 404` in case the receiver is not existing in the database. `Sender` user will not be validated as it is assumed that the user is existing in the database, since he can use the system.
+The endpoint will return an `HTTP Status 404` in case the receiver is not existing in the database. `Sender` user will not be validated, it is assumed that the user is existing in the database since he can use the system.

-Once the message is sent to the user, it will have a message status of `UNREAD`.
+Once the message was sent to the user, it will have a message status of `UNREAD`.

 ### Read Message
 ```sh